p9verma/verma-705.603spring24/Sentiment_Analysis/SystemsPlan.md

 This function contains all the processes needed to clean, process, and prepare the data for modeling.

-Transform(): This function accepts a dataframe and saves it to a csv file titled *reviews_processed.csv*
+Load(): This function accepts a dataframe and saves it to a csv file titled *reviews_processed.csv*

 The Fraud_Dataset class defined in **[dataset.py](./dataset.py)** takes in a datafram upon instantiation and splits it into a training, testing and validation set using an 80%, 10%, 10% split respectively.
 The splits are accesible via helper methods in the class: *get_training_dataset()*, *get_testing_dataset()*, and *get_validation_dataset()*.